© Mr.smith Chetanachan | Dreamstime.com

 Tonsil Stone Treatment

 While some people get tonsil stones every once in a while, others find it to be a chronic issue.
-Unfortunately, there aren’t many conventional treatment options to choose from.
+If you have recurrent tonsil stones or chronic tonsillitis with stones, treatment options may include antibiotics, salt water gargles, and removal of your tonsils (tonsillectomy).

 Some ENTs may recommend a procedure called coblation tonsil cryptolysis, where a laser is used to reshape the tonsils and close the tonsillar crypts where the stones form.
 The procedure can be completed under local anesthetic.
 However, because there’s a chance the stones could grow back, coblation tonsil cryptolysis isn’t a permanent solution.